blockthrough/selfupdate.go/README.md

 #### release

-To provide a better developer experience, this command can create a new github release, with a title, and a description and attach it to a specific tag.
+To provide a better developer experience, this command can create a new Github release, with a title, and a description and attach it to a specific tag.

 > NOTE: running this command with the same version will be noop.
 So it can be safely used in github actions workflow with matrix strategy.